Our Reeling in the Years of Limerick GAA continues today as we go back to 2015 with a first All-Ireland title for the county since 2002!

 Clare roared back into the game after losing Patrick Donellan to a red card before Seanie Tobin was dismissed upon his introduction for Limerick.

-However, a poacher’s goal from Graeme Mmulcahy as well as a number of placed balls from Shane Dowling had Limerick back in the lead, 1-16 to 0-13.
+A poacher’s goal from Graeme Mulcahy as well as a number of placed balls from Shane Dowling had Limerick back in the lead, 1-16 to 0-13.

 However a brace of goals from Aaron Cunningham had Clare all square with time running out.